fd3siguenza/A06/README.md

 # A06
-Getting your feet wet hw
+  -Getting your feet wet hw
-Ryan Siguenza Rivas
+  - Ryan Siguenza Rivas
-Rps63
+  - Rps63
-IS117005
+  - IS117005